rifatrzn/hybrid_rag_llm/README.md

 ## Project Overview

-MIE Healthcare Enterprise is a sophisticated healthcare information system that leverages cutting-edge AI technologies to provide intelligent document management, question answering, and information retrieval capabilities.
-The system uses a combination of large language models (LLMs) and vector databases to process and analyze healthcare-related documents, offering a user-friendly interface for healthcare professionals to interact with the system.
+Chatbot RAG Compilation is a sophisticated information system that leverages cutting-edge AI technologies to provide intelligent document management, question answering, and information retrieval capabilities.
+The system uses a combination of large language models (LLMs) and vector databases to process and analyze documents, offering a user-friendly interface for professionals to interact with the system.

 ## Features